 Art Curator, Dr. Bas Verberk, took a good selection of swords, screens, kimonos, helmets and bows for the display.
 He really made sure that his exhibition “Masked Warriors” would be a true success.

-After I’ve been to many exhibitions around the globe, I was amazed to see that the Japanmuseum Leiden shows some extremely seldom pieces for the theme of samurai.
+After I’ve been to numerous exhibitions around the globe, I was amazed to see that the Japanmuseum Leiden shows some extremely seldom pieces for the theme of samurai.

 Thinking about how Japanese Nōh masks could look similar to samurai armour masks (mempō) gets me every time!
 For that it was well worth a good study to make my work as a tattooer of Irezumi better.